 - Clients are asked to call 714-963-0440 to notify our receptionists as soon as you have parked your car.
 We will let you know when we are ready to see you and take a history of the problem to be addressed.

-- You will wait in your car and when ready to be seen and asked to come into the lobby, and a member will meet you and take your dog on a leash or carry your cat in a carrier for the doctors to examine.
+- You will wait in your car and a one of our team members will meet you and take your dog on a leash or carry your cat in a carrier for the doctors to examine.
 You will then wait in your car and the doctor will call you and discuss the findings, course of treatment and discuss a quote.

 - We are requesting that clients do not transport pets if they are ill and they limit the number of people to one at each appointment.